 To this end, the organization works with schools, governments and international organizations develop challenging programmes of international education and rigorous assessment.
-These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that people, with other their differences, can also be right.
+These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.